A VEGAN THANKSGIVING TO REMEMBER

 1 3-pound (1.4 kg) pumpkin, butternut, or kabocha squash

-- Wash the pumpkin and place it on the prepared baking sheet.
-Bake at 375 F. (Gas Mark 5) for 50 to 60 minutes or until the squash feels soft when pressed.
-Cut the squash in half, remove the seeds, and scoop out the flesh into a large mixing bowl.
+2. Wash the pumpkin and place it on the prepared baking sheet.
+Bake for 50 to 60 minutes, or until the squash feels soft when gently pressed.
+Cut the squash in half, remove the seeds, and scoop the flesh into a large mixing bowl.

-- Raise the oven temperature to 400 F (Gas Mark 6).
-Add the ground almonds, evaporated cane juice, lemon juice, cinnamon, nutmeg, vanilla extract, ginger, cardamom, and pinch of salt.
-Mix well.
+3. Raise the oven temperature to 400 degrees (Gas Mark 6).
+Add the ground almonds, organic sugar, lemon juice, cinnamon, nutmeg, vanilla extract, ginger, cardamom, and salt to the baked pumpkin and mix well.

-- Combine the flaxseeds and water in a blender and blend on high speed until they become thick and viscous, about 1 minute.
-Stir the flaxseed mixture into the squash and mix well to incorporate it completely.
+4. Combine the flaxseeds and water in a blender and blend on high speed for about 1 minute, or until they become thick and viscous.
+Stir the thickened flaxseed into the seasoned pumpkin and mix well to incorporate it completely.

-- Spoon the mixture into the prepared springform pan.
-Sprinkle the cranberries over the top and lightly press them into the pumpkin.
-Bake at 400 F (Gas Mark 6) for 1 hour and 15 minutes, or until the pudding is firm when lightly shaken.
+5. Spoon the pumpkin mousse mixture into the prepared springform pan.
+Sprinkle the cranberries over the top and lightly press them into the surface so they are embedded but quite visible.
+Bake for 1 hour and 15 minutes, or until the pudding is firm when lightly shaken.

-- Cool about 20 minutes and loosen the edges with a heat-resistant rubber spatula.
+6. Cool 20 to 30 minutes and loosen the edges with a heat-resistant rubber spatula.
 Remove the springform collar, and serve slightly warm or chill and serve cold.
-Serve with heated Lemon Sauce.
+Serve with warmed Lemon Ginger Sauce.
 Refrigerated, the mousse keeps well for 3 or 4 days.
-Makes about 8 to 10 servings.

 Lemon Ginger Sauce

-- Combine the water, evaporated cane juice, lemon juice, ginger, and cinnamon in a 1 or 2-quart (1 or 2 liter) saucepan.
-Bring to a boil over high heat, then turn heat down to medium.
-Simmer over medium heat until sugar dissolves.
+1. Combine the 1 cup (240 ml) of the water, organic sugar, lemon juice, ginger, and cinnamon in a 1 or 2-quart (1 or 2 liter) saucepan.
+Bring to a boil over high heat.
+Reduce the heat to medium and simmer about 2 minutes, or until the sugar is completely dissolved.

-- Combine the cornstarch and water in a small cup or bowl and stir to a thin paste.
-Add to the bubbling liquid and stir constantly until the sauce thickens, about 1 minute.
+2. Combine the cornstarch and the remaining 2 tablespoons of water in a small cup or bowl and stir to a thin paste.
+Add the paste to the gently bubbling liquid and stir constantly for about 1 minute, or until the sauce thickens.
 Serve warm.
-Refrigerated, the sauce keeps well for 1 week.
+Refrigerated, the Lemon Ginger Sauce keeps well for 1 week.
 Makes about 1 1/3 cups (320 ml).

 Click here for past cookingwithzel@home.comeonin recipes